Great Architecture Inspires. Share the Inspiration.

 Interpreter (Tour Guide)

-Lead tours of the Home and Studio, Robie House, the Frank Lloyd Wright Historic District in Oak Park, and The Rookery Building.
+Lead tours of the Home and Studio, Robie House, the Frank Lloyd Wright Historic District in Oak Park, and The Rookery Building and Bach house.

-Interpreter training is a concentrated three-week study, including online readings, class lectures (six sessions on Tuesday and Thursday evenings and two 6-hour Saturday sessions) and workshops leading to certification.
-Interested individuals must attend an informational orientation and qualify for enrollment.
+Interpreter training is a concentrated three-week study, including online readings, class lectures (six sessions on two weekday evenings and two 6-hour Saturday sessions) and workshops leading to certification.

 Assist interpreters, guests and staff with tour management at the Home and Studio (Oak Park) and the Robie House (Hyde Park).
 Ongoing training sessions throughout the year.
 One weekday evening and one Saturday morning.